 Preparations for the construction of a terp at the Inca site Choquequirao have started already.
 A terp is an artificial settlement mound called a Warf(t) or Wurt in region Ostfriesland and in Kreis Nordfriesland in Germany, and a wierde in province Groningen in the Netherlands.
 The word terp is Mid-Frisian speech, but it found its way into English too.
-Getting to the mountain site of Choquequirao is only possible on foot, or with mule, or horse.
+Getting to the mountain site of Choquequirao is only possible on foot, or sitting on mule or horse.
 It will take you three days hiking through exceptional steep but beautiful mountains to get there.
-Author of this post did this hike in January 2015.
-Find his post about this trip here (in Dutch).
+One of the Frisian bastards made this hike in January 2015 (find his journal, in Dutch, here).
 Choquequirao is also nicknamed little Machu Picchu, although it is just as big.

 It is a unique location.
-Situated above 3,000 meters, fantastic views all around, and it is pretty isolated.
-Only a few other hikers/tourists will be there too.
+Situated 3,000 meters above sea level.
+Fantastic views all around, and it is pretty isolated.
+Only a few other hikers annex tourists will be there too.
 We can recommend every hiker to do this fascinating trip, and imagine you are Lara Croft, Indiana Jones or, of course, Hiram Bingham.

-In the center of the site an almost perfect circle has been cleared.
-Actually, the peak of a small mountain top has been chopped off (see featured image of this post above).
+In the center of the site, an almost perfect circle has been cleared.
+Actually, the peak of a small mountain top has been chopped off (see the featured image of this post).
 This is the exact spot where the terp will be erected in the Andes soon.

 It was architect Nynke-Rixt Jukema of the company NRJ architectuur who came up with the idea of a Peruvian Inca temple as the monument to mark the spot where the famous seventh-century fibula was found in province Friesland.
-The fibula is (too) modestly exhibited at the Fries Museum in Leeuwarden (the Netherlands).
+The fibula is (too) modestly exhibited at the Fries Museum in Leeuwarden.
+Read our post Ornament of the Gods found in a mound of clay for more about this famous fibula.
 Sculptor Roelie Woudwijk is the artist hired to do something with a rock inside the temple.
 As Nynke-Rixt explained to the media August 2017, she was inspired after she had visited Peru and had seen Inca temples.
 What intrigued her was that, according to Nynke-Rixt, everything was so very much interconnected with nature and especially with the sun.
 It made her fantasize that the spot where churches stand on terps today, were the spots of former places of sacrifice.

 Furthermore, churches in Frisia (stone churches were built nearly 500 years after the fibula was worn, by the way) have not been built, as far as we know, on former places of heathen sacrifice.
-There is not a thread of proof indicating this.
 Who knows we will come across an exception in the future but in general the answer is without a doubt no. Quite the contrary, in fact.
-Research shows that locations where churches were erected, were carefully chosen by the Church to effectively cover populated areas, their communities, their dioceses.
-Former places of sacrifice were not a consideration, if these places of human sacrifice ever have existed anyway.
+Research shows that locations where churches were erected, were carefully picked by the church to effectively cover populated areas, their communities, their dioceses.
+Former places of sacrifice were not a consideration, if places of human sacrifice ever have existed anyway.
 And, of course, early-medieval Anglo-Saxon and Frankish preachers in Frisia were not the same as the Spanish conquistadors in Peru a thousand years later.
 Neither did they implement the same strategy, as far as we know.

-Remember the Sint-Servaas church in the city of Maastricht is twice as old as most Inca ruins and ís still standing while Inca temples have fallen into ruins.
+Remember, the Basilica of Saint Servatius in the city of Maastricht is twice as old as most Inca ruins, and ís still standing while Inca temples have fallen into ruins.

-But trying to look at it more on the bright side: is it artistic subconsciousness of Nynke-Rixt that she wants to ‘re-balance’ history?
+But trying to look at it more from a bright side: is it artistic subconsciousness of Nynke-Rixt that she wants to ‘re-balance’ history?
 Namely, for all the cathedrals that have been placed by the Spaniards on top of holy Inca temples, an Inca temple is placed on a terp where maybe (with a very big maybe) once a church stood?

 Leaving all relevant archaeological research and knowledge of (Frisian) terp-culture and speculations about artistic subconsciousness aside, this is a fact:

-We are -however- still working to further substantiate our reasons why a terp on a rock at 3,000 meter in the Andes is actually a very logic thing to do.
+We are, however, still working to further substantiate our reasons why a terp on a rock at 3,000 meter in the Andes is actually a very logic thing to do.
 Supporting arguments are still very welcome!
-And while you are at it, please supply Nynke-Rixt Jukema with some arguments for erecting her exotic sun temple with -for heaven’s sake- a rock inside.
+And while you are at it, please supply Nynke-Rixt with some arguments for erecting her exotic sun temple with -for heaven’s sake- a rock inside.

-PS: If you want to know how a terp is and should be constructed, read here our blog post with the first Manual Making a Terp in 12 Steps.
+Note 1 – If you want to know how a terp is and should be constructed, consult our Manual Making a Terp in 12 Steps.